open/close all folders

 - Gameplay and Story Integration: She's mentioned to have an incredibly wide set of talents, and fittingly, through reclassing she can learn to use any weapon type in a game Details .
 Aside from the Avatar, she's the only first generation character able to do so without DLC (Ricken and Virion technically also can, but none of their classes have access to dark magic).

 - Gameplay and Story Segregation: Cordelia mentions in a Support conversation with Severa that she chose to become a Pegasus Knight because she was a lousy runner.
 However, one of her reclassing options is the Mercenary line (and she can become a powerful one to boot).
+Many of her supports with male companions will also have her get over her unrequited crush on Chrom and fall in love with someone else.
+This doesn't prevent her from pining over Chrom in other supports.

 - Hair Decorations: A pair of wing-shaped clips.